 • the ability to use appropriate materials to manufacture the product.

-the definity to dist appropriate materials to mail and control to product

-Materiais Selects materials with guidance.
+Materials Selects materials with guidance.
 1

 Selects the appropriate materials.
 2-3

 Selects and makes use of the appropriate materials, taking care of 4-5

-wastage.
-1.5
+wastage. - -3

 • the ability to produce a good quality product.